San Fernando Valley Arts & Cultural Center “SCORE”

 Zoë Star, a Japanese artist, has been a long-term pessimist who had acknowledged her work as ineffectual for life in expressing only her agony.
 She began to center on how controlled and aesthetic her art can grow than letting herself go.

 Utilizing pens, colored pencils, and Origami, she begins by drawing spontaneity and a thorough examination for a harmonious juxtaposition.
 Her ongoing exploration is how her art will transform while she evolves and deepens awareness.
-She hopes that her works will arouse the viewers’ vibes to originate their art one day.
+She aspires for her works to inspire amusement, countering her predominant sentiment of despair.

 Currently, she resides with her husband in Japan.
 However, as an environmentalist, she hopes to live somewhere else suitable for a self-sufficient life in the future.